Reinaldo-Jr-Dev/doutorado/testes_estatisticos_2.md

 Fontes:
   - A theoretical analysis on cloning the failed test cases to improve spectrum-based fault localization (Long Zhang, Lanfei Yan, Zhenyu Zhang, Jian Zhang, W.K.
 Chand, Zheng Zheng).
   - MathWorld, W., The web’s most extensive mathematics resource, 2010Access on: http://mathworld.wolfram.com.
+  - A Critique and Improvement of the CL Common Language Effect Size Statistics of McGraw and Wong (Vargha, A. & Delaney, H. D.).